60 Best Sights in Naples, Italy

 Centro Storico

-Every morning at 7:30 am (and 9:30 on Sunday), the Perpetue Adoratrici (Sacramentine nuns) beautifully sing early mass beneath Francesco de Mura's The Paradise, inside this late-17th-century church.
+Every day at 7:30 am (and 9:30 am on Sunday), the Perpetue Adoratrici (Sacramentine nuns) beautifully sing early Mass beneath Francesco de Mura's The Paradise, inside this late-17th-century church.
 Dressed in immaculate white and red habits, the nuns, at the end of the celebration, prostrate themselves before the altar, which stretches upward with layer after Baroque layer of Dionisio Lazzari's sumptuous gold and marble (1686), topped by the putti and the figures of Hope and Charity by Matteo Bottigliero (1733).
 Upon entering or exiting, take note of San Giuseppe dei Ruffi's dramatically Baroque facade, designed, as was the interior, by Lazzari, a renowned architect and sculptor.
 Hearing the nuns sing is a unique, if little known, Naples experience, and well worth rising early for.

-Piazza San Giuseppe dei Ruffi 2, Naples, Campania, 80138, Italy
+Piazza San Giuseppe dei Ruffi 2, Naples, 80138, Italy

 081-449239